infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Aosta Valley/         Brannenburg/          Cape Town/            Infinit_MakingOf.mp4 New York/             Paris/
 ```

 Noteworthy is that the volume contains a couple of hundred megabytes of data.
-However, unlike cloud storage services like Dropbox, you were able to browse the volume’s content without having to wait for all the files to be downloaded locally.
+However, unlike cloud storage services such as Dropbox, you were able to browse the volume’s content without having to wait for all the files to be downloaded locally.
 This is because only the data actually accessed is retrieved on demand from our server located on the East Coast of the United States.

 You can stop this test by hitting `CTRL^C` or by interrupting the _infinit-volume_ process.